Joint Chiefs chairman feared potential ‘Reichstag moment’ aimed at keeping Trump in power

 “This is a Reichstag moment,” Milley told aides, according to the book.
 “The gospel of the Führer.”

-A spokesman for Milley did not immediately respond to a request for comment.
+A spokesman for Milley declined to comment.

 Portions of the book related to Milley — first reported Wednesday night by CNN ahead of the book’s July 20 release — offer a remarkable window into the thinking of America’s highest-ranking military officer, who saw himself as one of the last empowered defenders of democracy during some of the darkest days in the country’s recent history.

 The episodes in the book are based on interviews with more than 140 people, including senior Trump administration officials, friends and advisers, Leonnig and Rucker write in an author’s note.
-Most agreed to speak candidly only on the condition of anonymity and the scenes reported were reconstructed based on firsthand accounts and multiple other sources whenever possible.
+Most agreed to speak candidly only on the condition of anonymity, and the scenes reported were reconstructed based on firsthand accounts and multiple other sources whenever possible.

 Milley — who was widely criticized last year for appearing alongside Trump in Lafayette Square after protesters were forcibly cleared from the area — had pledged to use his office to ensure a free and fair election with no military involvement.
-But he became increasingly concerned in the days following the November contest, making multiple references to the onset of 20th century fascism.
+But he became increasingly concerned in the days following the November contest, making multiple references to the onset of 20th-century fascism.

 After attending a Nov.
 10 security briefing about the “Million MAGA March,” a pro-Trump rally protesting the election, Milley said he feared an American equivalent of “brownshirts in the streets,” alluding to the paramilitary forces that protected Nazi rallies and enabled Hitler’s ascent.